Spiced Sweet Potato Fries with Garlic Aioli

 In the spirt of moving forward, let’s talk about sweet potato fries.
 Fries are the ultimate comfort food in these situations, and I have a feeling many of us could use a batch (or two!) this week.

 The good news?
 These sweet potato fries are baked not fried, so you can leave the guilt behind.
 As much as I love fried sweet potato and regular fries, the last time that I made a batch of them from scratch was in culinary school.
 Baking is so much easier, healthier, and more practical.

-I love the peace of mind this provides, particularly when entertaining larger groups of people around this time of year.
-In fact, both of my older sisters are pregnant (due this coming spring!) and we’ll be turning to Safest Choice eggs throughout the holidays for basics like sunny-side up eggs and everything in between.
-They’re very excited about this.
+I love the peace of mind this product provides, particularly when entertaining larger groups of people around this time of year.

 One important thing to note: it can be difficult to achieve crispy baked fries, particularly sweet potato fries.
 Several factors can play a role in the texture of baked fries, including starch content, over-crowding, and moisture.